-Our capital expenditures have been used primarily to construct, upgrade and maintain our online platforms and enhance trainings.
+Our capital expenditures have been used primarily to develop or enhance our technological infrastructure and enhance trainings to improve the professional capabilities of our sales force.
 See "Item 5.
 Operating and Financial Review and Prospects-B. Liquidity and Capital Resources."